A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: Introduction

-This work builds on our preliminary work which addressed the design of best-response methods for GFNE-seeking in state-feedback problems \cite{NMC_SLS_BRD2024}.
-In this paper, we extend those results by considering output-feedback policies and by using monotone operator theory as a platform for algorithmic design.
+This article builds on our previous work \cite{NMC_SLS_BRD2024} which addressed GFNE-seeking in state-feedback problems (i.e., fully-observed games) using the \textit{best-response dynamics} algorithm.
+Our results here provide a significant extension not only by considering the more general class of output-feedback problems, but also by applying monotone operator theory to design a scalable \textit{operator splitting} algorithm with well-understood convergence properties.
+Moreover, while our previous study focused on systems affected by bounded disturbances, here we consider the case of unbounded (e.g., Gaussian) noise.

-The paper is organised as follows: Section \ref{sec: Preliminaries} overviews static games and their solutions through equilibrium-seeking algorithms.
-In Section \ref{sec: GFNE_Seeking}, we overview dynamic games, derive equivalent static games using System Level Synthesis, then propose an equilibrium-seeking algorithm for their solution.
-Finally, Section \ref{sec: Examples} demonstrates our proposal in a simulated example and Section \ref{sec: Concluding_Remarks} provides some concluding remarks.
+The paper is structured as follows: Section \ref{sec: Preliminaries} reviews noncooperative games and operator splitting algorithms.
+Section \ref{sec: GFNE_Seeking} presents the SLS-based reformulation of GFNE problems and our proposed equilibrium-seeking algorithm for their solution.
+Section \ref{sec: Examples} demonstrates our proposal in an exemplary problem and, finally, Section \ref{sec: Concluding_Remarks} concludes the article.